anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 3. Streaming features are also written from the data stream to the batch data source (data warehouse, db, etc.) to be processed for generating training data later on.
 4. Historical data will be validated and used to generate features for training a model.
 This cadence for how often this happens depends on whether there are data annotation lags, compute constraints, etc.

-!!! note
-    There are a few more components we're not visualizing here such as the unified ingestion layer (Spark), that connects data from the varied data sources (warehouse, DB, etc.) to the offline/online stores, or low latency serving (<10 ms).
+> There are a few more components we're not visualizing here such as the unified ingestion layer (Spark), that connects data from the varied data sources (warehouse, DB, etc.) to the offline/online stores, or low latency serving (<10 ms).
 We can read more about all of these in the official [Feast Documentation](https://docs.feast.dev/){:target="_blank"}, which also has [guides](https://docs.feast.dev/how-to-guides/feast-gcp-aws){:target="_blank"} to set up a feature store with Feast with AWS, GCP, etc.

 ## Additional functionality